 However, his direction towards self-improvement seems not applicable to his teeth gap and uneven lower teeth.
 Why not fix them?
-But, Westbrook probably just don’t care.
+But, Westbrook probably just doesn’t care.

 Hassan Niam Whiteside was drafted as the 33rd overall pick by the Sacramento Kings in the NBA draft of 2010 where he played for two seasons.

-At present, he plays center in the Miami Heat where he signed in 2014 after his D-League and overseas stint.
+At present, he plays center in the Miami Heat after signing in 2014 after his D-League and overseas stint.

-Although we applaud his performance in the current season with an average of 16.5 points-per-game, 12 rebounds-per-game, and 0.7 assists-per-game, we also need to point out a need for self-improvement (although not regarding basketball as it is out of our league) in his oral appearance.
+Although we applaud his performance in the current season with an average of 16.5 points-per-game, 12 rebounds-per-game, and 0.7 assists-per-game, we also need to point out a need for self-improvement in his oral appearance.

-Whiteside made it on our list for his front teeth that were pushed farther forward than normal and for his uneven lower teeth.
+Whiteside made it on our list for his front teeth that are too far forward than normal and for his uneven lower teeth.

-Andrew Christian Wiggins was the first overall pick by the Cleveland Cavaliers in the 2014 NBA draft but was traded, along with Anthony Bennet to the Minnesota Timberwolves in August 2014.
+Andrew Christian Wiggins was the first overall pick by the Cleveland Cavaliers in the 2014 NBA draft.
+However, he traded along with Anthony Bennet to the Minnesota Timberwolves in August 2014.

-Since the trade, Wiggins has played for the Wolves as a shooting guard, averaging 20.4 points-per-game, 4.1 rebounds-per-game, and 2.1 assists-per-game in 256 games in the regular season.
+Since the trade, Wiggins has been playing for the Wolves as a shooting guard, averaging 20.4 points-per-game, 4.1 rebounds-per-game, and 2.1 assists-per-game in 256 games in the regular season.

-Wiggins may be one of the Wolves’ cornerstone talents and a player who has made conscious effort to improve his defense, but the young basketball star may also want to enhance his smile by saying goodbye to the gap between his upper central incisors and trying some orthodontic work to push his teeth a bit backward.
+Wiggins may be one of the Wolves’ cornerstone talents and a player who has made conscious effort to improve his defense.
+But the young basketball star may also want to enhance his smile by saying goodbye to the gap between his upper central incisors.
+He may also try some orthodontic work to push his teeth a bit backward.

 Disclaimer: The oral health information published on this web page is solely intended for educational purposes.
 Hawaii Family Dental strongly recommends to always consult licensed dentists or other qualified health care professionals for any questions concerning your oral health.